 Signalization Plans are usually a component set of plans.
 Projects with minor signalization may include these features on sheets in the roadway plans set or on the roadway sheets (or in another component plans set or on that component's sheets when appropriate).
 When prepared as component plans they shall be assembled as a separate plans set complete with a key sheet, tabulation of quantities and all other relevant signal sheets.
-The sheets shall be numbered consecutively with the sheet numbers prefixed by the letter "T".
+When prepared as component plans, the sheets shall be numbered consecutively with the sheet numbers prefixed by the letter "T".